crowdfavorite-mirrors/wp-optimizely/readme.txt

 == Description ==

-This plugin helps you configure your WordPress website to use Optimizely.
-After setting up an account at Optimizely.com, you simply enter your Optimizely project code in the plugin's configuration page and you're ready to start improving your website using Optimizely.

 Optimizely is a dramatically easier way for you to improve your website through A/B testing.
 Create an experiment in minutes with our easy-to-use visual interface with absolutely no coding or engineering required.
 Convert your website visitors into customers and earn more revenue today!

+This plugin helps you configure your WordPress website to use Optimizely.
+After setting up an account at Optimizely.com, you simply enter your Optimizely project code in the plugin's configuration page and you're ready to start improving your website using Optimizely.
+Built for testing headlines, this plugin allows you to, create new experiments, see your experiment results, launch winners and much more all without leaving Wordpress.

 You'll need an [Optimizely.com](http://www.optimizely.com) account to use it.

 == Installation ==
 Sign up at [Optimizely.com](http://www.optimizely.com).

 1. Upload the Optimizely WordPress plugin to your blog
 2. Activate the plugin through the Optimizely menu in WordPress
-3. Enter your Optimizely API token in the plugin's settings page, choose a project to use, then save.
+3. Enter your [Optimizely API token](https://help.optimizely.com/hc/en-us/articles/200904580#api) in the plugin's settings page
+4. Enter your variation code that you want to use for each test.
+TIP: You must have a unique identifier for each headline in the HTML)
+5. Choose a project to use, what post types to use headline testing, and how many variations you want to test, then save.

 You're ready to start using Optimizely!

-== Changelog ==
+== Screenshots ==
+1. Create multiple headlines for each post
+2. View your results and launch winners directly from the dashboard

+= 3.2.1 =
+* Fixed bug that caused some variations to not get updated or created after experiment creation

+= 3.2.0 =
+* Fixed bug where the progress bar was still loading when no results are ready

+= 3.1.0 =
+* Added ability to add custom post types

 = 3.0.0 =
 * Making repository Open Source